siennabates/siennabates.github.io/content/resume/index.md

 ## Experience

+Mimecast | Technical Solutions Engineer | Jan 2025 – Present
+- Moving into this role in early 2025, contributions to it TBD

-Mimecast | Customer Success Manager, Enterprise Accounts | January 2024 – Present
+Mimecast | Customer Success Manager, Enterprise Accounts | Jan 2024 – Jan 2025
 - Manage a portfolio of enterprise level customer accounts, identifying growth opportunities and driving upsell or cross-sell initiatives.
 - Monitor key metrics and indicators of customer health, proactively identifying and addressing any issues or concerns.
 - Collaborate with customers to develop success plans tailored to their specific goals and objectives.